luciopaiva/luciopaiva.github.io/articles/how-to-make-your-own-blog-javascript-style/index.md

-# How to Make your Own Blog, Programmer Style
+# How to Make your Own Blog, Javascript Style

 Aug 11th, 2017